-One of my appointments, I only found out the day before that it had in fact, been rescheduled, and I only found that out because I contacted the hospital the day before to see if the appointment still existed.
+For one of my appointments, I only found out the day before that it had, in fact, been rescheduled, and I only found that out because I contacted the hospital the day before to see if the appointment still existed.

 That’s because some of my appointments have been rescheduled without me being sent a letter saying they’ve been rescheduled.
 Like it’s not already hard enough with the constant changes to my appointments.